robcarver17/pysystemtrade/docs/production.md

 ##### Delete entire stack (CAREFUL!)

 You can delete all orders on any of the three stacks.
 I can't even begin to describe how bad an idea this is.
-If you want to stop trading urgently then I strongly advise using a STOP command FIX ME LINK on run_stack_handler, or calling the end of day process manually (described below) - which will leave the stack handler running.
+If you want to stop trading urgently then I strongly advise using a [STOP command](#change-status-of-process) on run_stack_handler, or calling the end of day process manually (described below) - which will leave the stack handler running.
 Only use when debugging or testing, if you really know what you're doing.

 ##### Delete specific order ID (CAREFUL!)